learn through suffering C language learn through suffering

 }

-The result of executing this program is as follows
+The output of this program is as follows.

 Source code

-strncpy(destination string array name, source string array name, number of characters to copy);
+strncpy(Destination string array name, Source string array name, Number of characters to copy);

-destination string array name[number of characters to copy] = '\0';
+Destination string array name[Number of characters to copy] = '\0';

 Source code